wavexx/fgallery/README.rst

 directly.
 JPEG and PNG files are also re-optimized (losslessy) before being archived to furthermore save space.

-All images can be included to be viewed individually at full resolution the gallery by using the ``-i`` flag.
+All images can be included to be viewed individually at full resolution in the gallery by using the ``-i`` flag.
 Panoramas are automatically detected and the original image is included in full-size by default, as often the image preview alone doesn't give it justice.